-To pilot the Teacher Choice approach, we will run two Teacher Choice trials to understand more about how to run these types of projects in the future.
-Learning will include: how best to define the choices that we’ll be testing; how we evaluate these projects in a robust, but efficient way; and how we should best communicate these results to teachers.
+To pilot the Teacher Choices approach, we will run two Teacher Choices trials to understand more about how to run these types of projects in the future.
+Learning will include: how best to define the choices that we’ll be testing; how we evaluate these projects in a robust but efficient way; and how we should best communicate these results to teachers.

 Piloting a new type of EEF trial to enable us to answer questions about choices that teachers can make in their classrooms.

 Since 2011, the EEF has funded 190+ projects across all stages of our programme pipeline – pilot studies as well as efficacy and effectiveness trials.
 Over this time, we have developed a robust approach for testing the impact of programmes and have generated useful evidence for teachers and senior leaders to be able to apply.